SSWConsulting/SSW.Rules/README.md

 > Rules repository lives here: https://github.com/SSWConsulting/SSW.Rules.Content

 Merging changes to **main** on this repo will trigger:
-- a build/release of the **main** branch in Staging [https://staging.ssw.com.au/rules/](https://tfs365.com/rules) or check the [latest staging workflow](https://github.com/SSWConsulting/SSW.Rules/actions/workflows/build-deploy-staging.yml) for the url).
+- a build/release of the **main** branch in Staging - check the [latest staging workflow](https://github.com/SSWConsulting/SSW.Rules/deployments/staging) for the url
 - a build/release of the **release** branch Production (https://www.ssw.com.au/rules)

 ### Example Rule